 The potentiometer in the A4988 allows easy adjustment of current to match your stepper motor requirement.

-For running this driver you need a power supply voltage in the range 8V-35V.
+For running this CNC motor controller you need a power supply voltage in the range 8V-35V.
 Most people set the supply at 24V to get a smooth performance from A4988.

 Overall, this is a great starter stepper driver which is shockingly inexpensive.